pascual143/NodeCRM-ClientAdministrator/README.md

 # NodeCRM-ClientAdministrator

-npm run start for the restApi and for the front end again
+npm run start for the restApi and for the front end